akka/akka/akka-docs/rst/java/lambda-persistence.rst

 .. note::

-  This plugin has been supplanted by :ref:`Journal Proxy <journal-proxy>`.
+  This plugin has been supplanted by :ref:`Persistence Plugin Proxy<persistence-plugin-proxy-lambda>`.

 A shared LevelDB instance is started by instantiating the ``SharedLeveldbStore`` actor.